-On October 10, 2019, Mayflower received approval from the Cannabis Control Commission (the "CCC"), which assumed regulatory authority over the Medical Use of Marijuana Program in December 2018, to move the location of its second retail facility from Gloucester, MA to Lowell, MA, which will serve as a co-located MTC dispensary and adult-use Marijuana Establishment retail location and is expected to open in 2020.
+On October 10, 2019, Mayflower received approval from the CCC, which assumed regulatory authority over the Medical Use of Marijuana Program in December 2018, to move the location of its second retail facility from Gloucester, MA to Lowell, MA, which will serve as a co-located MTC dispensary and adult-use Marijuana Establishment retail location and is expected to open in 2020.
 On June 5, 2020, Mayflower received its provisional license for its Lowell adult-use Marijuana Establishment retail location.